vortexmakes/RKH/doc/readme.txt

 \li (8)	the \c my_init function defines the topmost initial transition in
 		the \c my state machine.
 		The function prototype is defined as RKHINIT_T.
 This argument is (optional), thus it could be declared as NULL.
+The application code must trigger the initial transition explicitly by invoking rkh_init_hsm() function.
 \li (9) \c mydata is used like a argc/argv.
 This argument is optional, thus
 		it could be declared as NULL or eliminated with RKH_EN_HSM_DATA option.
 Could be used to pass arguments to the state machine like